 - Bend your elbows as you would for a normal push-up until your chest is nearly to the floor.

 - Straighten your arms back to the starting position.

 - Repeat steps 2 and 3 as many times as you move.
 Focus on keeping your back straight, just as you would in a regular push-up.

 If you struggle with this exercise, try starting with a box that’s closer to the ground.
 When your feet are lower, the decline of push-ups will be easier.
 You can also move your feet hip-width apart to give yourself more stability.

 Challenge: Try a taller box or bench so your feet are higher off the ground!

 Yoga is a full-body regimen, and practicing it at home with online yoga classes is a great way to work out your arms.
 Online yoga classes also offer lots of other great benefits!
 Since yoga classes are generally low-impact, it’s easier to do than programs with a more intense burn, especially for beginners.

-Even if you’ve done lots of yoga, you can keep using it to strengthen your arms over time by incorporating more challenging poses into your practice.
+Use yoga to strengthen your arms over time by incorporating more challenging poses into your practice.
 Even a simple adjustment like holding poses longer can make things more challenging.
 Yoga is versatile enough that you can adjust your routine as you — and your arms! — get stronger.